Aja people

 The Aja or Adja are an ethnic group native to south-western Benin and south-eastern Togo.

 According to oral tradition, the Aja migrated to southern Benin in the 12th or 13th century from Tado on the Mono River, and c.
 1600, three brothers, Kokpon, Do-Aklin, and Te-Agbanlin, split the ruling of the region then occupied by the Aja amongst themselves: Kokpon took the capital city of Great Ardra, reigning over the Allada kingdom; Do-Aklin founded Abomey, which would become capital of the Kingdom of Dahomey; and Te-Agbanlin founded Little Ardra, also known as Ajatche, later called Porto Novo (literally, "New Port") by Portuguese traders and the current capital city of Benin.
+The Aja speak a language known as Aja-Gbe, or simply "Aja".
+Only 1–5% are literate in their native tongue.
+According to one source, vodún originated from the Aja.

 History

+The ancestors of the Aja people migrated westward from the Niger-Benue confluence, which is the urheimat of the Volta-Niger speakers, sometime before the 11th century CE.
+They then established the Kingdom of Tado around the year 1000, which became the most powerful kingdom in what is now southern Togo.
+The kingdom flourished and extended its cultural influence over an increasingly vast territory until the 19th century.
+During its golden age, roughly between the 15th and 17th centuries, the Aja Kingdom of Tado functioned as a confederation—effectively an empire—covering an area stretching from the Volta River to the Kouffo River, and from the coast to Agbonou (modern Atakpamé) and Kambolé (Tchamba).The Spanish Jesuit Alonso de Sandoval described it in 1627 as "a powerful kingdom extending over a vast inland territory with a coastal zone containing a safe port, governed by a black ruler called Eminence."
+This territory was ruled by the Anyigbãfio (Kings of the Land).

-Those Aja living in Abomey mingled with the local people, thus creating a new people known as the Fon, or "Dahomey" ethnic group.
-This group is now the largest in Benin.
+Most Gbe-speaking people, especially the Ewe and Fon, trace their origins to Aja-Tado (formerly known as Azame) and consider Aja as their 'mother tribe'.
+The Aja living on the Abomey Plateau mingled with and absorbed the local people, namely a Yoruba subgroup they called the Gedevi (Gede/Igede - Not to be confused with the Igede from the modern North-Central region of Nigeria) and founded the city of Abomey, thus creating a new people known as the Fon, or "Dahomey" ethnic group.This group is now the largest in Benin.
 Another source claims the Aja were the rulers of Dahomey (Benin) until 1893, when the French conquered them.
-Currently, there are approximately 500,000 Ajas in an area straddling the border between Benin and Togo, 30 mi long and 20 mi wide.
+Some of them who defected from the Aja kingdom over political issues and migrated southwards and westwards became the Ewe people in modern Togo and Ghana, now the largest Gbe ethnic group.
+Currently, there are approximately 2,000,000 Ajas in an area straddling the border between Benin and Togo, 30 mi long and 20 mi wide.